bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

 brew install fd
 ```

-Note, some of the key bindings and scripts in this post make use of the:
+Note, some key bindings and scripts in this post make use of the:
 [ripgrep](https://github.com/BurntSushi/ripgrep),
 [bat](https://github.com/sharkdp/bat) and
 [tree](http://mama.indstate.edu/users/ice/tree) utilities.
 If using Brew please